Hielscher Ultrasonics

 One of the challenges in the use of this equipment however is to harness and control this power in a way that enhances foods.

-The purchased ultrasonic homogeniser model UP200Ht dictates the maximum power available to the user and the homogeniser itself has a number of variables that can be used to adjust its performance to suit the application.
-For the purpose of this guide, the model used was a 200 watt unit.
+The purchased ultrasonic homogenizer model UP200Ht dictates the maximum power available to the user and the homogenizer itself has a number of variables that can be used to adjust its performance to suit the application.
+For the purpose of this guide, the model used was the Hielscher 200 watt sonicator.

 Sonotrode Size